 They reminded victims of “Press Club” with gay pride high – A year after the massacre in Orlando.
-Where dozens of people lost their lives when a man entered a nightclub in the homosexual community and fired at those present, groups representing lesbians, homosexuals, bisexuals, transgenders (LGBTQ) In English) congregated in the city of Las Vegas.
+Where dozens of people lost their lives when a man entered a nightclub in the community and fired at those present, groups representing lesbians, transgender (LGBTQ) In English) congregated in the city of Las Vegas.

 “I was born a woman”